 In its early stages, coronary artery disease may have no symptoms, though some people experience fatigue, chest pain or shortness of breath.

 Doctors screen for heart disease during routine exams, asking questions about your personal and family history, taking blood samples to test cholesterol levels, and measuring your weight and blood pressure.

-If a doctor has a reason to suspect you have heart disease, he may order additional tests such as an electrocardiogram, which measures electrical activity in the heart, or a stress test, which measures how well the heart works when stressed by physical activity.
+If a doctor has a reason to suspect you have heart disease, he or she may order additional tests.
+These can include an electrocardiogram, which measures electrical activity in the heart, or a stress test, which measures how well the heart works when stressed by physical activity.

 How is coronary artery disease treated?